Electronic Road Pricing: ERP 2.0 system

+The OBU is expected to have various features, including being able to display real-time traffic information, and facilitate couponless parking and automatic payment.

+Vehicle owners can choose to not install the touchscreen display, but will be unable to adjust the volume of the OBU.
+Other features such as a future payment system that will be introduced to the OBU, live traffic data and updates, can be accessed via smartphone applications developed with software development kits released by LTA.

+Road users are able to use Contactless e-Purse Application Specification (CEPAS) cards, which can inserted into the processing unit.

+LTA announced that the distance-based charging policy will not be implemented in the near future, with no concrete date on when the new policy will take place.
+The current ERP charges will remain the same, with the OBUs able to work the same as the IUs when passing through a physical ERP gantry.
+The physical gantries will be removed in a 3-phase plan after the installation of OBUs is completed in all vehicles.

+Installation of the OBU started in November 2023.
+After about one and a half year, more than half a million vehicles had been installed by June 2025.
+About 5,400 cars, almost two per cent of around 300,000 cars installed with OBU, had problems with their installed OBUs.
+The OBUs became unresponsive resulting in drivers unable to enter or exit car parks or pay road charges and subsequently the drivers have to return to the workshop to repair or replace the OBU.

+Toll charges

-The charge for passing through a gantry depends on the location and time, the peak hour being the most expensive.
-Examples include a trip from Woodlands to Raffles Place via Yishun – CTE – CBD will cost about S$15 during peak as the driver will pass about 5 gantries, whereas during lunchtime, it will cost about S$2.
+The charge for passing through a gantry depends on the location and time.
 Foreign visitors driving foreign-registered private vehicles on priced roads, during the ERP operating hours, could choose to either rent an IU or pay a daily flat fee of S$5 regardless how many ERP gantries entered, the payment is done and information is stored by Autopass Card until the vehicle leaves Singapore.
 Foreign-registered commercial vehicles, however, are required to install an IU.

 If a vehicle owner does not have sufficient value in their CashCard (or EZ-Link) when passing through an ERP, the owner receives a fine by post within two weeks.
 The violator must pay the ERP charges plus a $10 administration fee within two weeks of the notice.
 Online payment is allowed; listing just the Vehicle Registration Number is required.
-Otherwise, a penalty of S$70 is issued by registered post to the vehicle owner, which rises to S$1000, or one month in jail, if not settled within 30 days.
+Otherwise, a penalty of S$70 is issued by registered post to the vehicle owner, which rises to S$1,000, or one month in jail, if not settled within 30 days.

-Improvements and adaptations

-According to a paper presented in the World Roads Conference 2006, the Land Transport Authority has been testing a system based on the Global Positioning System that may eventually replace the current Electronic Road Pricing system.
-The proposed system overcomes the inflexibility of having physical gantries, which "are not so flexible when it comes to re-locating them".
+History

+ERP 1.0

-A lightweight version of this same technology is implemented for use on parking, known as the Electronic Parking System (EPS).
-It has since been adopted in favour by several carpark operators, superseding the use of autopay tickets or parking coupons.
-These systems have also typically switched to charging by the minute.
+A lightweight version of the ERP technology has been implemented for use on parking, and is known as the Electronic Parking System (EPS).
+It has been adopted by several carpark operators and has replaced the use of autopay tickets or parking coupons.
+These parking systems have also typically switched to charging by the minute.